Rencontrez notre équipe

 Tim is a Fellow of the Chartered Professional Accountants of Ontario (FCPA), a U.S. Certified Public Accountant and earned a Bachelor of Commerce from Queen’s University.

-Suzanne Anton QC has recently served as the Attorney General and Minister of Justice for BC, where she led the most innovative Justice Ministry in Canada.
+Suzanne Anton KC has recently served as the Attorney General and Minister of Justice for BC, where she led the most innovative Justice Ministry in Canada.
 This followed two terms as an elected member of City Council in Vancouver, and one on the Vancouver Park Board.

 Suzanne entered politics with a passion for public facilities, cultural and recreational, and an interest in getting things done.
 Her extensive knowledge of people, places and institutions in the city, province and country has connected her to the many communities in our multicultural mosaic.